danieljohannsson/danieljohannsson/README.md

 ### 🔭 Currently building
 - Thesis Project at IKEA, building a computer vision model to detect IKEA products in UGC pictures.
+- stock-rec, a stock recommendation app for retail investors.